Alexandre-nk-Perdereau/fps_upscaling/README.md

  I am practicing here to try to reproduce the content of this article https://arxiv.org/abs/1706.01159

 to do:
-	- rework the tensor-ndarray transformation part of the video_interpolation function
+	- determine the cause of the " flashing " effect on the video test
-	- use higher resolution video sets
 	- Incorporating optical flow prior approach

 ---

+A/ test on image pairs
 Training on Sintel (240p).
 Testing on Spring (240p).